 Internal decorations

-Repair category 1
+Repair category 2

-Notes The property is generally in fresh decoration throughout.
+Notes The property is generally in fresh decoration however decoration will be required to the utility room.

 Cellars

 Repair category -

-Notes Not applicable.
+Notes NOT APPLICABLE

-Electricity

-Repair category 1

-Notes The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of ownership.
+Electricity Repair category 2 Notes The electrical system is on mixed lines and as such we recommend that it be checked and upgraded as necessary by an NICEIC/ SELECT registered Electrical Contractor.
+The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of ownership.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.